Planting a new pot-grown tree is a straightforward process - follow these simple instructions to give your tree a good start in its new home.

-Don't tease out the roots from the rootball, this will just damage the root system.
+Don't tease out the roots from the rootball - use the scoring method described above.

 Don't add fertiliser or other nutrients in the planting hole.
 If you over-enrich the hole the roots will tend to stay in it, rather than spreading out into the surrounding soil.
 However, it is a very good idea to dig over the whole planting area beforehand, and mix in some soil improvers such as farm manure.

 As mentioned above, do not fill the planting hole with compost.
 Excessive compost will extract water from the surrounding soil and drown the roots.
 If you think the soil in the planting area needs improvement, it is best to dig over and improve the whole area rather than just putting compost in the planting hole.

 If planting over the winter (which is usually an excellent time to plant a young tree) don't try to plant when the ground is frozen.
 Instead wait for a period of milder weather.